apache/couchdb-documentation/src/install/setup.rst

 CouchDB as a single-node instance or set up a cluster.
 When you click “Single-Node-Setup”, you will get asked for an admin username and password.
 Choose them well and remember them.
-You can also bind CouchDB to a public port, so it is accessible within your LAN or the public, if you are doing this on a public VM.
+You can also bind CouchDB to a public address, so it is accessible within your LAN or the public, if you are doing this on a public VM.
+Or, you can keep the installation private by binding only to 127.0.0.1 (localhost).
 The wizard then configures your admin username and password and creates the three system databases ``_users``, ``_replicator`` and ``_global_changes`` for you.